 To read his full biography please see the 'our staff' page...

-Lindsey Crouch currently works as a Programme Manager in the Entrepreneurship Team at Virgin Unite, the non-profit foundation of the Virgin Group.
-The programmes she manages range from supporting small-scale female entrepreneurs in rural Zimbabwe, to high impact start-ups in Canada.
+Lindsey Crouch currently works with the UK government's Department for Culture, Media and Sport in International Tech Hubs.
+Previously she was a Programme Manager in the Entrepreneurship Team at Virgin Unite, the non-profit foundation of the Virgin Group.
+The programmes she managed there ranged from supporting small-scale female entrepreneurs in rural Zimbabwe, to high impact start-ups in Canada.